purescript/psc-package/README.md

 Adding a package is a manual process right now.
 We would like to add commands to make this process simpler, but for now, please follow these steps:

 - Tag a release of your library
-- Run the `dependencies` command to get the list of transitive dependencies
+- Run the `dependencies` command to get the list of (transitive) dependencies, or copy the dependencies from your `psc-package.json` file
 - Make a pull request on the package set repository (against `master`) to add a new entry to `packages.json`.
 Use the dependency information above to fill in the fields, and the name of your new tag.

 Travis will verify your package builds correctly, and then we will try to merge your pull request.
 Your package will then be available in the next tagged package set.